pulp/pulp/docs/dev-guide/integration/rest-api/repo/retrieval.rst

 ----------------------------

 Retrieves information on a single Pulp repository.
-The returned data includes general repository metadata and metadata describing any :term:`importers <importer>` and :term:`distributors <distributor>` associated with it.
+The returned data includes general repository metadata, metadata describing any :term:`importers <importer>` and :term:`distributors <distributor>` associated with it, and a count of how many content units have been stored locally for the repository.

 | :method:`get`
 | :path:`/v2/repositories/<repo_id>/`